joelfiddes/cv-markdown/README.md

 ```

 ### Publish to CV website
 Example script to generate HTML and push to local gh-pages directory.
+Plus does gh commits.
 This builds the html from markdown and copies to :

 ~/src/jekyll/joelfiddes.github.io/cv

-plus doe gh commits

 ```
 cd ~/src/jekyll/cv-markdown